mmistakes/so-simple-theme/_mnprdocs/index.md

 </div>

-I would be happy to include further documentation in this website, so do not hesitate to [contact me](/about) if you wish to have further clarification on certain features.
+We would be happy to include further documentation in this website, so do not hesitate to [contact us](/about) if you wish to have further clarification on certain features.